 Beginners shouldn't feel unable to experiment with the look of their designs.
 But it's a good idea to test and double test every page to make sure that aesthetic improvements don't compromise usability.
 As you develop your skills, you can work more fluently, but UX auditing is always a sound starting point in the early days of your career.

 Contemporary user experience professionals need to cast their net widely.
-It's not sufficient to create sites that look and feel good on Chrome.
-You need to take into account the experience of smartphone users, tablets, diverse browsers, and even specialized apps.
+It's not sufficient to create sites that look and feel good on Chrome alone; you need to take into account the experience of smartphone users, tablets, diverse browsers, and even specialized apps.

 Beginners need to contextualize their projects and make sure they work for every situation.
 Does your site provide a solid UX for people who are checking their phone while out shopping?
-Is it quick enough to use when commuting?
+Is it quick enough to use when commuting or with limited internet connection?
 And does every version provide access to the content users require?

-Alongside devices, user experience creators need to foreground accessibility.
-You wouldn't design a school or hospital without providing wheelchair access.
-And you wouldn't create pedestrian systems without taking into account the partially sighted.
+Alongside devices, user experience creators need to prioritize accessibility.
+You wouldn't design a school or hospital without providing wheelchair access and you wouldn't create pedestrian systems without taking into account the visually impaired.
 Things are no different in website design, where many different types of person access the same resource.

 Think about how those with disabilities will interact with your site.
 For instance, you might want to fine tune the color scheme to make sure that the site is optimized for visually impaired users.
 And it's important to simplify every page to create flows and content delivery mechanisms that make life easy for everyone.

 UX projects have a couple of things in common.
-Firstly, they tend to pass through similar project milestones.
-And secondly, if you don't maintain control over project progress, they can quickly become very, very complex.
+First, they tend to pass through similar project milestones.
+And second, if you don't maintain control over project progress, they can quickly become very, very complex.

 However, beginners can make it far easier to manage their projects by referring to which phase they have reached in the modeling process.